3 DAYS FROM $649

-Stroll along the cobbled streets of romantic Cádiz
+Explore Seville independently, then wander along the cobbled streets of romantic Cádiz

-Step ashore the Rock of Gibraltar
+Step ashore on the Rock of Gibraltar

 Step ashore on “The Rock,” and take in the expansive views of both Europe and Africa.
 Our tour includes a funicular ride to the Castle of Gibraltar.
 Keep your eyes peeled and cameras ready in case you catch a glimpse of the famed Barbary apes (macaques) that live here.
 British-flavored Gibraltar is a great spot for pub-hopping and duty-free shopping before we return to ship for dinner.

 A dip in the waters of Puerto Banús and a bullfighting lesson in Ronda